malebb/neovim_config/README.md

 ### Install Neovim (Linux)

-First, ensure that the .local/bin folder exist in your home, it will contain our neovim binary:
+First, ensure that the .local/bin folder exist in your home, it will contain our neovim binary :

 ```bash
 mkdir -p $HOME/.local/bin